Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6l2SK2cFi1g.md

 ### Transcript

-> isn't there a restaurant right next door to the coffee store new i mean sort of but it's not really a restaurant it's like a like a cafe more uh but they they don't have good food imo
+> isn't there a restaurant right next door to the coffee store new i mean sort of but it's not really a restaurant it's like a like a cafe more, but they they don't have good food imo